romangrubic/Snoop-Adverts-Flask/README.md

 * "Go to top" button
   - Instead of user scrolling back to the top of the page when he reaches the bottom, I have put a button that will return to top once pressed.

-* "No results" page - page 404
+* No results - page 404
-  - I've implemented a 404page in case user types something that is not in database.
-Upon that, a picture will be shown that the search is not in database and instruct user to search again or filter through categories.
-The image itself is clickable and once clicked, it will redirect to Home page.
+  - If user search for an item that is not in database, they will see a message that searched item is not in database (they will see exactly what they typed in search bar or what filters they used) and instruct user to search again or filter through categories.
+There is a button bellow message and it will redirect them to Home page.

 * View counter
   - View counter is implemented in footer section and is only visible on medium and bigger screen sizes.
 It increments the counter by +1 every time Home page is visited.